Music is life

 But when a James Brown song blasted through the speakers, they all embraced the rhythm; tentatively in the beginning by tapping their foot or banging their head.
 Then some of them rose on their feet and began dancing.

 They couldn’t dress themselves or speak properly, but they had the rhythm inside them to dance.
-And the most important: Music made them happy.
+And the most important: music made them happy.

 ~~{}~~